Anxiety Medications: Medication Types And Effects

 Therapy is generally the first-line treatment for anxiety

 Anxiety medications have often revolutionized the way that people with anxiety disorders function in the world.
-For many with severe cases of anxiety, medications can mean the difference between self-imposed isolation and leading a normal life.
+For some with severe cases of anxiety, medications can mean the difference between self-imposed isolation and leading a normal life.

-The best solution to these barriers for people with anxiety may be speaking with a therapist on an online platform, such as BetterHelp.
-BetterHelp can make it possible for licensed therapists to work with you from any location with an internet connection at a time that fits your schedule.
+When these barriers arise for those with anxiety, they may choose to speak with a therapist on an online platform, such as BetterHelp.
+Online therapy allows licensed therapists to work with you from any location with an internet connection at a time that fits your schedule.
 You can speak with a counselor via phone, online chat, or video call.
+In general, online therapy is safe and affordable, and studies find that it can be more effective than in-person therapy for treating anxiety disorders and improving quality of life.

 Takeaway